contensis/contensis.github.io/docs-src/content-types/field-editors/editor-quote.md

 ### Require source?
 Completion of the source field can be enforced by setting the toggle to *Yes*.
 Its default value is set to *No.*

-### Custom message
+### Validation message
-Displays a custom message when the source citation is not populated by the author.
+Displays a validation message when the source is not populated by the author.